Perception without Self-Matching in Conditional Tag Based Cooperation: Introduction

-Another approach has been to study these and more general tag models for the case where agents are not uniformly mixed, but are constrained by some viscosity or spatial structure~\citep{jansen2006altruism,hammond2006evolution,hammond2006ethnocentrism,shultz2008stages}.
-While tags are not needed to establish cooperation in the spatial prisoner's dilemma, they can enhance it.
-In the model introduced by Jansen and Baalen~\citep{jansen2006altruism}, agents can adopt a strategy of either cooperating or defecting against those who share their tag and defecting against those with a different tag.
+Another approach has been to study these and more general tag models for the case where individuals are not uniformly mixed, but are constrained by some viscosity or spatial structure~\citep{jansen2006altruism,hammond2006evolution,crozier, rousset2007constraints}.
+While cooperation can evolve in the spatial prisoner's dilemma without tags provided the cost of cooperation is low compared to the benefit and the update scheme is favourable, the inclusion of conditional cooperation based on heritable tags can enhance the rate of cooperation and may allow it to evolve where it would not otherwise do so.
+In the model introduced by Jansen and Van Baalen~\citep{jansen2006altruism}, individuals can adopt a strategy of either cooperating or defecting against those who share their tag and defecting against those with a different tag.
 The dynamics is relatively stable and cooperative provided the tag and strategy are not always inherited together.
 One interesting feature is the positive correlation between number of tags and the level of cooperation.
 Hammond and Axelrod~\citep{hammond2006evolution} allowed for the additional conditional strategy that individuals could optionally cooperate with those who had a dissimilar tag.
-Although such behavior rarely evolved, they showed that the cooperation rate is sustain at levels above what is normally expected in the spatial prisoner's dilemma even when the cost of cooperation is high.
+Although such behaviour rarely evolved, they showed that the cooperation rate is sustained at levels above what is normally expected in the spatial prisoner's dilemma even when the cost of cooperation is high.

-A common outcome in all tag models is that cooperation is enhanced by the presence of heritable tags in a population -- with the nice result that diversity breeds cooperation.
-However, there is a dark side to this outcome.
-While agents cooperate within groups of the same tag, they almost invariably defect against those with different tags.
-They are thus {\em loyal} to their group of like tagged agents but {\em inhospitable} to those who are dissimilar.
-Such agents are called {\em ethnocentric} agents~\citep{hammond2006ethnocentrism}.
+Thus a common outcome in tag models with spatial structure or viscosity is that cooperation is enhanced by the presence of heritable tags in a population -- with the nice result that tag diversity yields a higher cooperation rate.
+However, while individuals cooperate within groups of the same tag, they almost invariably defect against those with different tags.
+We refer to cooperation with liked-tagged individuals as {\em loyalty} and cooperation with dissimilar others as {\em hospitality}.
+Individuals who are loyal but in-hospitable are said to exhibit {\em ethnocentrism}~\citep{hammond2006ethnocentrism} or {\em nepotism}, and this is the typical way that cooperation manifests itself in these models.
 Thus defection between individuals is now replaced by defection between groups of otherwise cooperative individuals.
+While this may seem unfortunate from a social perspective, the overall rate of cooperation is higher as a result.
+From a biological perspective preferentially donating to kin seems an eminently reasonable strategy for propagating ones genes and exemplifies Hamilton's idea of inclusive fitness~\citep{hamilton1964genetical}.